 By reading Pip’s words I’ve been able to embrace moving as something that helps me be more creative and happier.
 I’ve found that by going for a walk each morning it gives me mental space, as well as it being good for my body.
 Coupled with some good advice from my massage therapist (my body will thank me for the extra oxygen it receives from getting out and moving), Pip’s words have motivated me to walk regularly and actually enjoy it.
 It feels good!

-So if you read only 1 book in 2019, make it this one.
+So if you read only 1 book this year, make it this one.
 Your body, soul and mind will thank you.